-There's a special place at Salem Health, carefully designed to keep you close to your child while she/he receives care.
+There is a special place at Salem Health, carefully designed to keep you close to your child while they receive care.

+Salem Hospital's Pediatric Unit is a multidisciplinary, comprehensive unit that cares for children experiencing acute and chronic conditions.
 Here, physicians and nurses are highly trained in the unique requirements of infants, children and adolescents.
-We are dedicated to helping your child recover.

 Pediatric hospitalists partner with your child’s local primary care provider to ensure continuity of care, from the clinic to the hospital and back.